mmesiti/git-collaborative/content/concepts.md

 ## Motivation

 - Someone has given you access to a repository online and you want to contribute?
-- We will learn how to make a copy and send changes back.
+- We will review how to make a copy and send changes back.
 - Then, we make a "pull request" that allows a review.
-- Once we know how code review works, we will be able to propose changes to repositories of others and review changes submitted by external contributors.
+- Once we know how code review works, we will be able to:
+  - propose changes to repositories of others
+  - review changes submitted by external contributors.

-## Commits, branches, repositories, forks, clones
+## Quick recap: Commits, branches, repositories, forks, clones

-- {term}`repository`: The project, contains all data and history (commits, branches, tags).
+- {term}`repository`: A copy of the project, contains all data and history (commits, branches, tags).
 - {term}`commit`: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
+  Usually you can use only the first 4 characters and you're fine.

 - {term}`branch`: Independent development line.
 The main development line is often called `main`.
 - {term}`tag`: A pointer to one commit, to be able to refer to it later.
+  Like a "commemorative plaque"
-Like a [commemorative plaque](https://en.wikipedia.org/wiki/Commemorative_plaque) that you attach to a particular commit (e.g. `phd-printed` or `paper-submitted`).
+  that you attach to a particular commit (e.g. `phd-printed` or `paper-submitted`).
 - {term}`cloning <clone>`: Copying the whole repository to your laptop - the first time.
 It is not necessary to download each file one by one.
-- {term}`forking <fork>`: Taking a copy of a repository (which is typically not yours) - your copy (fork) stays on GitHub/GitLab and you can make changes to your copy.
+- {term}`forking <fork>`: Taking a copy of a repository (which is typically not yours) - your copy (fork) stays on the forge and you can make changes to your copy.

 ## Cloning a repository